Diversity and Inclusion

 ED&I Strategy Group

 Our ED&I Strategy Group helps to shape and execute the firm’s ED&I Strategy, developed by our D&I Manager.
-The group consists of ten members, including two co-chairs, from across all areas and levels at the firm, and our Managing Partner, Andrew Smith, is the group’s executive sponsor.
+The group consists of ten members, including two co-chairs, from across all areas and levels at the firm, and our Managing Partner, John Hutchinson, is the group’s executive sponsor.

 The Strategy Group is responsible for ensuring that key diversity and inclusion targets are met, and that the strategy and initiatives support and enhance our wider firm strategy.
 Each member sponsors a key area of ED&I or one of our business impact groups, and is responsible for helping to achieve the goals and actions related to that area or group.
 They are also expected to actively take part in our ED&I events throughout the year.